-Maybe you’ve got a list like me and you’re having trouble picking just one place to spend your holidays.
+Maybe you’ve got a list like me and you’re having trouble choosing an ideal holiday destination from that list.
 Or maybe you don’t have a list at all and are completely clueless about where to start in terms of choosing the perfect holiday destination.

-Read on to find out how you can narrow down your list, find a destination that is perfect for your needs and begin the travel planning process simply and stress-free.
+Read on to find out how to choose a holiday destination that is perfect for your needs and begin the travel planning process simply and stress-free.

 Firstly, think about what you want to get out of the holiday and write it down.
 Maybe you want to come back completely relaxed, or you want to see as much as you can with the time you have, or maybe you want to learn more about something that really interests you.

 Write down what it is you’re looking to achieve from this holiday, it may be just one thing, or a whole list of things.
-This is the first step that will help guide you to picking the destination that is perfect for your next holiday.
+This is the first step that will help guide you to picking a perfect holiday destination next trip.

-Picking a Destination that is Right for Your Needs
+Choose a Holiday Destination that is Right for Your Needs

 Once you know what it is you what to achieve from this holiday you can start thinking about destinations that meet these needs.
 Here are a few examples: